tasharen/tnet/Assets/TNet/ReadMe - 1.3.0.txt

  Version History
 -----------------------------------------------------

+1.3.0
+- NEW: Added a way to join a random existing channel.
+- NEW: Added a way to limit the number of players in the channel.

+1.2.0
+- NEW: Added TNManager.CloseChannel.
+- FIX: TNManager.isHosting was not correct if the host was alone.
+- FIX: TNAutoSync will now start properly on runtime-instantiated objects.

 1.1.0
 - NEW: Added AutoSync script that can automatically synchronize properties of your choice.
 - NEW: Added AutoJoin script that can quickly join a server when the scene starts.